castle-engine/castle-engine/doc/README_about_index_xml_files.txt

 - flying: False or True to indicate if creature / item is affected by gravity.

-  Missile creatures (resources with type="Missile", indicating TMissileCreatureKind implementation, or other type indicating your custom class descending from TMissileCreatureKind) are an exception here: they ignore this setting.
+  Missile creatures (resources with type="Missile", indicating TMissileCreatureResource implementation, or other type indicating your custom class descending from TMissileCreatureResource) are an exception here: they ignore this setting.
   Missiles have special approach to gravity (see direction_fall_speed) and are not affected by normal gravity settings.